 Buy Emergency Shelter Equipment

-- Don’t expect to find Red Cross volunteers waiting with a comfy cot with your name on it when you arrive at an emergency shelter.
-If possible, be self-sufficient and bring your own tent and other items.
+- Red Cross volunteers may not be ready for you when you arrive at an emergency shelter.
+Be self-sufficient and bring your own tent and other items just in case.

 - Tarps are extremely useful and can be used under your tent, as a sun or rain shield, or as an emergency outhouse.
 Find one that will fit under your tent to help with the cold.
 Hardware stores sometimes have the best ones.

-- A nylon rope is a great back up if one of your tent ropes breaks.
-Keep it in your tent bag.
+- Duct tape is useful for repairing holes in your tent, and a nylon rope is a great back up if one of your tent ropes breaks.
+Keep these items in your tent bag.

-It may take you a few years to buy emergency shelter equipment.
-That’s okay.
-Just do the best that you can.
+It may take you several years to buy emergency shelter equipment.
+Just do the best you can, and you will be rewarded.

 The Food Storage Organizer